theinnbox/theinnbox.github.io/_posts/2018-07-30-travel-like-a-type-b-corsica-france.markdown

 <i>“Where’s Corsica?”</i> most people asked me. <i>“Is it a country?”</i> No, but fair question as it’s a bit off the beaten path when you think of traveling in Europe, especially for non-Europeans.
 Most of you are probably more familiar with the beaches of Southern France à la Nice, Marseille, Cannes and the like.
 Chic shopping along cobblestoned streets, fancy beach clubs with rows of orange parasols, and everyone decked out in white linen.</p>

 <p id="anchor" class="pb4-ns pb3" style="max-width: 650px; margin: auto;">
 Corsica is actually quite a large island in the Mediterranean off the coast of France, close to Italy.
-The official language is French, but Corsica is seeped in its own native culture with about 50% of the population conversational in the local Corsican language in addition to French and Italian.
+The official language is French, but Corsica is steeped in its own native culture with about 50% of the population conversational in the local Corsican language in addition to French and Italian.
 Its claim to fame is being the birthplace of Napoléon Bonaparte!
 But that is not why you go to Corsica...</p>

 <div class="fn center mb3 mb4-ns tc" style="max-width: 650px">
 <img src="../images/typeb/01.png">